 Another feature of sum.cumo’s proposition that should resonate with executives is its ‘full-service’ approach.
 Having a single third party provide all of the required software, development, consulting, etc. for a large change programme has significant ease-of-working benefits – a vendor selection criterion that is easily (and often) overlooked, as we discussed in our TechExec with Jörg Renger, Managing Director at Faktor Zehn.

 The challenge for sum.cumo will come as it looks to expand out of its core focus area – greenfield motor insurance propositions.
 Delivering the same speed to market in non-greenfield projects – where annoyances such as integrations with pre-existing technology must be considered – will be challenging.
 However, our impression is that the enthusiasm of Bjoern and team will likely be a match for this challenge.

-In our latest interview with a technology executive James Tribe, Content Manager
+In our latest interview with an insurance technology executive James Tribe, Content

 In our latest interview James Tribe, Content Manager for Magellan™, caught up with